- Heart Disease Slideshow Pictures

 Quick GuideHeart Disease Pictures Slideshow: Coronary Artery Disease

-What is the most accurate method of defining CAD?
+What is the most accurate method of defining coronary heart disease?

-The "gold standard" for the evaluation of CAD remains the coronary angiogram.
-Coronary angiography can be used to identify the exact location and severity of CAD; it is described below.
+The "gold standard" for the evaluation of coronary heart disease remains the coronary angiogram.
+Coronary angiography can be used to identify the exact location and severity of coronary heart disease; it is described below.

 During a coronary angiogram (also termed a coronary catheterization), a small catheter (a thin hollow tube with a diameter of 2-3 mm) is inserted through the skin into an artery usually in either the groin or the arm.
 Guided with the assistance of a fluoroscope (a special X-ray viewing instrument), the catheter is then advanced to the opening of the coronary arteries, the blood vessels supplying blood to the heart.
 Next, a small amount of radiographic contrast (a solution containing iodine, which is easily visualized with X-ray images) is injected into each coronary artery.
 The images that are produced are called the angiogram.